-We will also invest 2.1 million in initiatives included in last year's Government Plan, and 4.5 million from the Climate Emergency Fund
+We will also invest £2.1 million in initiatives included in last year's Government Plan, and £4.5 million from the Climate Emergency Fund so they deliver modern, efficient, effective and valuefor-money services and infrastructure, sound longterm strategic and financial planning, and encourage closer working and engagement among politicians and islanders.

-We will be investing in infrastructure associated with this priority, with capital expenditure of \pounds 33.2 million in 2022 and totalling \pounds 116.7 million over the fouryear period (for further detail, please see table 20).
+We will be investing in infrastructure associated with this priority, with capital expenditure of £31.1 million in 2022 and totalling £106.4 million over the four-year period (for further detail, please see table 20).